New Patients & Registration

 We will ask for proof of Identification (usually passport or driving license) and proof of address.

 Once you have registered with us, your medical records will be sent to us from your previous GP.
 We estimate that it will take us 5 working days to process your registration and confirm your details.
-If you need to see a clinitcian during this period please advise the Reception team that your new registration is being processed.
+If you need to see a clinician during this period please advise the Reception team that your new registration is being processed.

 Your Named GP